Types of Aid

 Federal Pell Grants

 The Federal Pell Grant is awarded only to students who have not earned a bachelor's or professional degree.
 (A professional degree is earned after earning a bachelor's degree in a field such as medicine, law, or dentistry.)
 To determine if you are eligible financially, the U.S. Department of Education uses a standard formula, established by Congress, to evaluate the information you report when you apply using the Free Application for Federal Student Aid.
-The formula produces an Expected Family Contribution (EFC) number.
-Your Student Aid Report (SAR) contains this number, in the upper right portion of page 1, and will tell you if you are eligible for a Pell Grant.
-Detailed information may be found at Student Aid on the Web.
+The formula produces an Student Aid Index (SAI) number.
+Your FAFSA Submission Summary contains this number, and will tell you if you are eligible for a Pell Grant.

 A student may not receive Pell Grant for concurrent attendance at two or more schools.
 Also the amount of Pell Grant funds a student receive over his or her lifetime is limited by federal law to be the equivalent of six years.
 See more information about maximum amount of Pell Grants funds.